cjmielke/quarantineAtHome/README.md

 * If process does not respond to ctrl+c, try launching it from a .sh file.
 * List processes: sudo docker ps
 * Kill all docker running: sudo docker kill $(docker ps -q)
-* Shell into docker instance (useful to move files or debug): sudo docker exec -it $DOCKERID /bin/bash
+* Shell into docker instance (useful to move files or debug): sudo docker exec -it $(docker ps -q) /bin/bash

 ##### Error: clGetPlatformIDs(): -1001
 This is an error due to libraries missing from the docker container, as may happen when mixing distros/repos.